Today's Articles

 The Washington Bee Newspaper is Published

 *The Washington Bee was founded on this date in 1882.
-This was a Washington, D.C.-based American weekly newspaper primarily catered to and read by Blacks.
+It was a Washington, D.C.-based American weekly newspaper primarily catered to and read by Blacks.

-The Bee shared the Washington, D.C. market with a rival weekly, the Colored American, and Washington's private papers indicate that he and his network provided financial support to both news sheets.
-The Bee's nameplate slogan was "Sting for Our Enemies – Honey for Our Friends", and according to a Library of Congress critic, "the Bee represented the Republican attitudes of its editor, although Chase did not hesitate to criticize Republican Party leaders when he thought they were on the wrong side of an issue."
+The Bee shared the Washington, D.C. market with a rival weekly, the Colored American.
+Washington's private papers indicate that he and his network supported both news sheets financially.
+The Bee's nameplate slogan was "Sting for Our Enemies – Honey for Our Friends," and according to a Library of Congress critic, "the Bee represented the Republican attitudes of its editor, although Chase did not hesitate to criticize Republican Party leaders when he thought they were on the wrong side of an issue."
 The Bee′s circulation numbers are unknown but were never large; the highest figure given is 9,700 in 1922.

-Even though Black residents of Washington did not have a formal voice in national affairs, as the District of Columbia lacked congressional representation and votes in the presidential Electoral College, Chase and the Bee could speak out informally; and the Library of Congress believes that the Bee was "one of the most influential African American newspapers in the country."
+Even though Black residents of Washington did not have a formal voice in national affairs, as the District of Columbia lacked congressional representation and votes in the presidential Electoral College, Chase and the Bee could speak out informally.
+The Library of Congress believes that the Bee was "one of the country's most influential African American newspapers."

 New Poem Each Day